On this page:

 Indicates who started the proceedings.

-A person/sor debtor/shas started legal action for bankruptcy against themselves by completing Debtor’s Petition and Statement of Affairs documents and filing (or lodging) the documents with the Official Receiver (AFSA).
+A person/s or debtor/s has started legal action for bankruptcy against themselves by completing a Bankruptcy Form and filing (or lodging) the documents with the Official Receiver (AFSA).

-When the debtor’s petition has been accepted by the Official Receiver, the person is made bankrupt and is registered on the NPII.
+When the Bankruptcy Form has been accepted by the Official Receiver, the person is made bankrupt and is registered on the NPII.

 A creditor/s can also petition the Court to place a deceased person’s insolvent estate into a bankruptcy administration under Part XI of the Bankruptcy Act.